carbon-language/carbon-lang/docs/design/variadics.md

 typechecking, we will assume that all statically-sized array types have a size, although that size may be a symbolic value rather than a constant.

-An array can be initialized from a tuple, so long as the tuple has the right number of elements, and all element types are convertible to the array element type.
+A tuple of `N` elements of type `T` can be implicitly converted to `[T; N]`, and an array of type `[T; N]` can be implicitly converted to a tuple of `N` elements of type `T`.
+These conversions are combined transitively with the implicit conversions among tuples, and implicit conversions from tuples of types to tuple types.
+As a result, if `T` is a type of types, `[T; N]` is usable as a tuple type.

 We do not support deducing the element type of an array, as in `fn F[T:! type](array: [T;]);`, because there is no way to deduce the type of an array of size 0, and the variadic use cases we are focusing on do not give the caller a way to bypass deduction with an explicit cast.